turnred/connect-4-game/README.md

 2. **Connect clients:** Run the `client.py` script on two different machines or terminals.
 Usage: client.py -h [HOST] -p [PORT]
 3. **Play the game:** Once two players are connected, players enter their usernames and take turns placing chips.
 First to four in a row wins!

+**Protocol**
+The server and client communicate with JSON messages, akin to the ones used in CS 314 and 414.
+Messages follow a request/response structure, with the client receiving the server's responses.
+Clients listen for additional game information beyond requests, such as the state or current board status.

+**Known Issues**
+1. The client and server enter infinite loops upon connecting.
+2. All communication is done over plaintext.
+There is no encryption.
+3. There is no JSON schema validation, so a malicious actor could send malformed packets to the server.

 **Technologies used:**
 * Python
 * Sockets